-Alekhya Audi (aaudi@wharton.upenn.edu)
+Hunter Dong (hunter Dong (hunterbd@wharton.upenn.edu)

-Samantha Schiff (sschiff@wharton.upenn.edu)
+Arnav Gupta (arnavgu@wharton.upenn.edu)

-Colin Shaw (ccshaw@wharton.upenn.edu)
+Olivia Hamel (arnavgu@wharton.upenn.edu)

-Justin Wong (jwong94@wharton.upenn.edu)
+Courtney Elliott McNevin (courte@wharton.upenn.edu)

 1. Overview

 1.1 Background

 Over the last 50 years, psychologists and economists have joined forces to study how people process information and actually make decisions, rather than how they would make decisions if they were fully rational and selfish.
 This research program (dubbed behavioral economics) has provided an understanding of how people's decisions deviate from "optimal" choices as well as the consequences of such deviations.
 This course is devoted to understanding the nature, causes and implications of these limitations.
 The first two thirds of the course will focus on when individuals make decisions that deviate from the predictions of economics, and the final third of the course will focus on implications of these systematic decision biases for managers and policy makers.